How to Build an App Like GoFundMe: Crowdfunding Platform Architecture

 Most people assume GoFundMe makes money by charging campaign organizers.
 It doesn't.
 The platform fee is 0%.
 That's the headline on their pricing page.

 What GoFundMe actually earns comes from two places: optional tips donors add at checkout (the average tip is around 5%) and Stripe processing fees (2.9% plus $0.30 per transaction).
 On $1M raised, that adds up to roughly $45K-$60K in revenue.
-The business model is clever: make it free to start a campaign, then earn on the transaction volume that scale produces.

 This matters if you're building a vertical-specific fundraising platform.
 A hospital building a patient financial assistance portal, a university building an alumni giving portal, or a startup building a Reg CF equity crowdfunding platform all have one thing in common: GoFundMe's model doesn't fit their fundraise type, their compliance requirements, or their donor relationship.

-Who builds custom crowdfunding platforms
+Who builds a custom crowdfunding platform instead of using GoFundMe?

 The organizations most likely to commission a custom build fall into four categories.